EDEAI/NexusAI/README.md

 # The docker image tag should be consistent with the configuration in docker-compose.yml
 docker pull edeai/sandbox:<new tag>

-# SANDBOX_PORT should be consistent with .env, and the mounted local storage directory should be changed to the real path
+# SANDBOX_PORT should be consistent with .env
+# The mounted local storage directory should be changed to the real path
+# SANDBOX_FASTAPI_WORKERS: The number of workers for the sandbox service
-docker run -d --privileged -p <SANDBOX_PORT>:8001 -v NexusAI/storage:/storage edeai/sandbox:<new tag>
+docker run -d --privileged -p <SANDBOX_PORT>:8001 -v NexusAI/storage:/storage -e SANDBOX_FASTAPI_WORKERS=2 edeai/sandbox:<new tag>
 ```

 5. Note that the updated content in `.env.template` is synchronized to `.env`, and the updated content in `web/config/envConfig.ts.template` is synchronized to `web/config/envConfig.ts`